‘Keeping Up With the Kardashians' Will End in 2021

 Who do we keep up with now?
 After more than a decade, “Keeping Up With the Kardashians” will be ending its run next year.

-"We’ve decided as a family to end this very special journey,” the family said on social media, without further explanation about the move.
+"We’ve decided as a family to end this very special journey,” said their social media statement, without further explanation about the move.

 Entertainment News